StephenCleary/ethereum-alarm-clock/docs/cli.rst

 Running a server
 ----------------

+In these instructions, replace `ubuntu` with your username.

-The scheduler runs nicely on the *small* AWS EC2 instance size.
+The scheduler runs nicely on the *small* AWS EC2 instance size (Standard A1 on Azure).
 The following steps should get an EC2 instance provisioned with the scheduler running.

 1. Setup an EC2 Instance